NASA-IMPACT/veda-data/README.md

 # veda-data

-This repo houses data used to define a VEDA dataset.
-These datasets are available on the VEDA dashboard (https://www.earthdata.nasa.gov/dashboard/).
+This repository houses data used to define a VEDA dataset to load into the [VEDA catalog](https://nasa-impact.github.io/veda-docs/services/apis.html).
+Inclusion in the VEDA catalog is a prerequisite for displaying the dataset in the [VEDA Dashboard](https://www.earthdata.nasa.gov/dashboard/).

-For information on how this data gets consumed by the VEDA data ingestion system, see [veda-data-airflow](https://github.com/NASA-IMPACT/veda-data-airflow).
-This project is also included as a submodule for that repository.

-The VEDA user docs explain the [dataset ingestion process](https://nasa-impact.github.io/veda-docs/contributing/dataset-ingestion/).
+The data provided here gets processed in the ingestion system [veda-data-airflow](https://github.com/NASA-IMPACT/veda-data-airflow), to which this repository is directly linked (as a Git submodule).

 ## Dataset Submission Process

+The VEDA user docs explain the full [dataset submission process](https://nasa-impact.github.io/veda-docs/contributing/dataset-ingestion/).

-To submit a dataset to the VEDA catalog, please start by opening an issue with the `new-dataset` template.
-This template will require, at minimum, a description of the dataset, the location of the data (in S3, CMR, etc.), and a point of contact for the VEDA team to collaborate with.
+Ultimately, submission to the VEDA catalog requires that you [open an issue with the "new dataset" template](https://github.com/NASA-IMPACT/veda-data/issues/new?assignees=&labels=dataset&projects=&template=new-dataset.yaml&title=New+Dataset%3A+%3Cdataset+title%3E).
+This template will require, at minimum:

+1. a description of the dataset
+2. the location of the data (in S3, CMR, etc.), and
+3. a point of contact for the VEDA team to collaborate with.

 One or more notebooks showing how the data should be processed would be appreciated.

-If desired, a pull request can be made with the data structured as described below.

 ## JSON Data Structure

+When submitting STAC records to ingest, a pull request can be made with the data structured as described below.

 ### `collections/`